wp-plugins/santas-christmas-countdown/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays a cute Santa Claus Christmas Countdown in your sidebar.
-NEW IN VERSION 2.0: Use the shortcode `[countdown]` to display the countdown on any post or page.
+Use the shortcode [countdown] to display the countdown on any post or page.

 == Description ==